jfnavarro/hla_pipeline/README.md

-**merge_resuls.py** combines results from 1 or several runs of the somatic and germline pipelines in order to generate an unified file with useful information where variants are filtered by certain criteria and epitopes are computed.
+**merge_resuls.py** combines results from 1 or several runs of the somatic and germline pipelines in order to generate an unified file with useful information where variants are filtered by certain criteria and epitopes are created for each of the variants effects.

 **mhc_predict.py** can take the file generated with merge_results.py and the HLA files generated in the germline or somatic pipelines and then output a list of predicted neo-antigens.